zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 | 5 | Invisible ray | To make up for a childhood trauma |
 | 6 | Paper Cut-inator | To remove a pet peeve |

-Narrate Dr. Goofenheim arriving at the trap holding the agents and monologuing about his evil plan.
-(If there are more than traps sprung in the last Agent Scene, _choose_ which agent they appear before and projects images of himself to the other agents.)

-**Ask everyone**: As Dr. Goofenheim's monologue ends, what does your agent do to attempt to break out of the trap?
+**For everyone**: As Dr. Goofenheim's monologue ends, what does your agent do to attempt to break out of the trap?

+---
-### Home Scene 4
+# Home 4
-Linnaeus and Fern have completed the preparations of their project.
-Narrate how they and their friends launch their invention / begin their performance / game.
+Linnaeus and Fern have completed the preparations of their project and are preparing to launch it.
+What does this look like?
+Who is in the audience?

-### Agent Scene 5
+---
+# Mission 5
-It's the final showdown as Dr. Goofenheim tries to turn his invention on. _Does he manage to turn it on?
-If he does, does it work as plan or cartoonishly backfire?_ No matter what you choose, narrate how it raises the stakes.
+Dr. Goofenheim tries to turn their invention on.
+Do they manage to turn it on?
+If yes, does it work as plan?
+If no, what external factor delays them?

-**Ask everyone**: What does your agent do?
-And how does your actions bring Dr. Goof and your agent into contact with Linnaeus and Fern's invention, without the children noticing them?
+**For everyone**: What does your agent do to defeat Dr. Goof?
+Your answers should bring Dr. Goof and your agents into contact with Linnaeus and Fern's invention, without the children noticing them.

+---
-### Home Scene 5
+# Home 5
 Linnaeus and Fern and friends complete their project as Cam is ushering their parent(s) around the corner.
 What happens to erase evidence of the project before they are discovered?
 What do the parents return to find the children and their pets doing?

+---
 ## License
 Pets and Fedoras by Mr Zech (Zechariah Lau) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).

-This work is based on [Lasers and Feelings](https://johnharper.itch.io/lasers-feelings), by [John Harper](https://johnharper.itch.io/), and licensed for our use under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).